XuPaperCup/WorldEdit-BE/README.md

 ## <a id="readme_installion">Installation</a>
 *Please note that the translation may not be fully correct and there might be some issue occur.*

-➜ Currently there are no version released, release will be out once it is ready.

 Step to install the Chinese Traditional Language
 1. Download the latest released translation file according to your WorldEdit-BE version.
 2. Extract RP and BP file from the zip file.